itscesarr/CPD-4/README.md

-Client Deliverable 3 - SI 339
+Final Client Deliverable - SI 339

 Welcome to the repository for Client Deliverable 3 for SI 339.
 This project is focused on creating a user-friendly and accessible web solution for Ann Arbor Skyline High School Cross Country.
 By leveraging modern web development practices, we address specific needs and usability issues through methods of accessibility.